 This Robotic Fur Patch is Cooler Than Your Cat

 Think of how much you love your smartphone.
 Now think of how much you love your pet.
 What if the two were the same?

 Cuddlebot looks a little like the fluffy creature Tribble from Star Trek, and is similarly covered in a shaggy coat of ultra-sensitive fur.
 Perhaps more precisely, the Cuddlebot is a well wired mat of fur.
 The fur and the piezoelectric sheath beneath lets the creature sense and differentiate between 9 kinds of touch gestures.
 It can tell if someone’s stroking it or tickling it or scratching it, and, after a while it can tell who those gestures were coming from.

-Flagg’s goal was to test if inanimate bots like the Cuddlebot can recognize touch and eventually infer the emotion that motivated them.
-With Cuddlebot, Flagg demonstrated the first part of that hypothesis.
-She showed Cuddlebot off for the first time the IEEE Haptics Symposium in spring last year, and will present it at a conference in Barcelona in the coming two weeks.
+The SPIN lab’s goal is to test if machines can eventually infer the emotion that motivates a human gesture when they are touched.
+Yohanan, who built Haptic Creature, is finishing work on an improved prototype.
+Flagg showed Cuddlebot off for the first time the IEEE Haptics Symposium in spring last year, and will present it at a conference in Barcelona in the coming two weeks.

 Other members of the SPIN lab are training machines to infer emotions from the gestures they recognize–the second part of the grand plan.
 Eventually, Flagg told me, bots like the Cuddlebot could become companions with therapeutic uses in hospitals.
 Cuddlebot has already participated in tests with kids and probably unsurpringly, was a hit.